jnozzi/cocoadev.com/markdown/DrawerBorders.md

 ----

-It involves General/NSThemeFrame and friends; there's an General/NSDrawerFrame or some such subclass.
-General/AndyMatuschak has investigated much of this with his HUD views.
+It involves NSThemeFrame and friends; there's an NSDrawerFrame or some such subclass.
+AndyMatuschak has investigated much of this with his HUD views.